-The Pineapple Upside Down Cake is a retro classic!
+Pineapple Upside Down Cake is a retro classic!
 It’s a fun and easy recipe that is perfect with ice cream or custard, or simply on its own!

-I always find the old fashioned recipes are the most popular and a pineapple upside down cake is no exception.
+The old-fashioned recipes are the most popular and a pineapple upside down cake is no exception.

-This is one really delicious cake – soft, light, fluffy sponge topped with juicy pineapple slices and cherries.
+This is one delicious cake – a soft, light, fluffy sponge topped with juicy pineapple slices and cherries.
 It’s equally lovely just on its own with a cup of tea, or served as a pudding with custard, ice cream or pouring cream.

 Other cakes that fall into the category of “perfect for a sweet treat in the afternoon with a cuppa or great as a dessert” are Apple Crumble Cake, Orange Marmalade Cake, Plum Amaretti Crumble Cake or a classic Gingerbread Loaf Cake.